Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/02-shell-intro.md

 ---
-title: "Introducing the Shell"
+title: "Shell Commands"
-teaching: 5
+teaching: 0
 exercises: 0
 questions:
 - "How do I use the Unix shell?"
 objectives:
-- "Explain when and why command-line interfaces should be used instead of graphical interfaces."
+- "Introduce Unix Commands, switches, and how to get more info"
 keypoints:
 - "Most commands take options (flags) which begin with a `-`."
 - "Identify the actual command, options, and filenames in a command-line call."
-- "Demonstrate the use of tab completion and explain its advantages."
+- "Highlight some switches that will be particularly useful."
 keypoints:
-- "The shell's main disadvantages are its primarily textual nature and how cryptic its commands and operation can be."
+- "Unix commands consist of the command, options or switches, and input to the command"
+- "Additional switches can be found using `man` or `--help`"

 ---
 ### Background